 My remarks today will be about consumer protection challenges in the debt settlement industry.
-To begin with, though, I'd like to engage in some "straight talk" from Washington about the credit situation in the U.S. today, and how we got here.

-You all know about the "subprime lending" that has occurred, and the foreclosure crisis it has partially spawned.
-With the downtum in the economy and record job losses, credit card debt is said to be emerging as the next financial crisis.2 According to the Federal Reserve Board's
+To begin with, though, I'd like to engage in some "straight talk" from Washington has partially spawned.
+With the downturn in the economy and record job losses, credit card debt is said to be emerging as the next financial crisis.
+According to the Federal Reserve Board's